kwahome/sopa-api/README.md

 ```

 `setContextSupplier` setter method is overloaded to also accept a `Map<String, Object>` and a POJO implementing the `LoggableObject` interface.
-More details on the usages of the two in the section about logging below, so please continue reading 😊
+There's a detailed explanation on their usage in the section about logging below, so please continue reading 😊

 ##### d) Log Entries Separator
 For visual readability, `,` is appended by default between key=value entries in a log message.